 So, with some fancy games and pliant appraisers, the bank recorded a $2 million gain on its deal making.
 The reality, however, was that $9 million had gone out the door, the bank was paying 15% interest to depositors, and no money was coming in, not even interest payments.
 An honest auditor would have made them record a $1 million loss when they repossessed the empty strip mall, instead of the phony $2 million gain they recorded on the “resale.”
 Of course, the second, even bigger, strip mall became another shoddy walk away.
 The second developer did not have to put down any money, and there were even instances of developers walking away from the loan officer with money being given to the developer, to enter surreal realms of finance.
 When the second strip mall became another empty building, the bank would keep up the phony appraisals and accounting tricks to keep the new losses hidden.
 With that game going on, the bank would eventually run out of money.

-Precisely that disaster happened to the bank I was auditing, and the worst situation I saw was where the bank had loaned $10 million to build a hotel that was worth $3 million.
+Precisely that disaster happened to the bank that I audited, and the worst situation I saw was when the bank had loaned $10 million to build a hotel that was worth $3 million.
 It was recording record profits when it ran out of money and the roof caved in.
-The public accounting profession always stresses that its accounting procedures are not designed to detect fraud.
+The public accounting profession always stressed that its accounting procedures are not designed to detect fraud (that was changed in the wake of the Enron Scandal, but more than a decade later, nobody has even been convicted by those new laws, even though half of Wall Street should have gone to prison for what happened in 2008-2009).
 That is partly understandable, but when the management is committing the fraud, and they are writing the auditors’ paychecks, how many auditors will blow the whistle?
 In the situation presented here, there was nothing that would overtly be called fraud.
 The S&L I audited had a large REO department.
-The troubled properties were not hidden, with the transactions plainly seen.
+The troubled properties were not hidden, and transactions were plainly seen.
 No auditor relied on the appraisals, as they knew they were often not worth the paper they were printed on.
 During that audit, I was sent from facility to facility, trying to locate the appraisals for troubled properties.
 Many times, the bank could not even locate the appraisals.
 It was obvious to any auditor that a series of phony transactions had been set up to hide the losses.
 The predecessor auditors of that S&L were fully aware of that situation.
 Similar to the appraisers, they were not independent, as the bank hired them, and could hire somebody else if the auditors refused to see things the bank’s way.

 In the case of Neil Bush’s Silverado Savings (Bush was more of a rich boy figurehead than a mastermind, but he was far from innocent), their auditors, Ernst and Whinney, became increasingly reluctant to allow Silverado to keep hiding its losses from its failed construction projects, and Silverado’s management endlessly harassed them.
 Ernst and Whinney stood up to Silverado in a way that few auditors ever did during the S&L scandal, and Silverado merely fired them and hired another, more pliant, auditing firm.
 As my partner said that memorable day, if we were in our predecessor auditor’s shoes, we might have signed off on the same phony financial statements.
 For a million dollar audit fee, independence quickly evaporates.

 In the scandal’s wake, the big public accounting firms were hurt, but their pain was a fleabite compared to what their negligence cost the American taxpayer.
 Corporations can still hire and fire auditors.
 One cannot use competitive principles to enforce regulation.
 It does not work, and the same situation exists today.
-No auditor is capable of rendering an independent opinion if their client pays their fee and can readily hire another auditor.
-Today's audits only keep honest corporations honest, and are virtually worthless in protecting the public’s interest.
+No auditors are capable of rendering independent opinions if their clients pay their fee and can readily hire other auditors.
+Today's audits only keep honest corporations honest, and are virtually worthless for protecting the public’s interest.
 Also, I did not hear of thousands of appraisers being drummed out the profession in the scandal’s wake.
 All we had were “window dressing” reforms.
-With standard hypocrisy, the thieves chanted the “free market” dogma as they raided the public coffers, and when it came time to face the music, the taxpayer has to pay for all the wonders of the “free market.”
-There are no free markets; it is a capitalistic myth, and a useful one when it comes to stealing hundreds of billions of dollars from the taxpayer.
+With standard hypocrisy, the thieves chanted the “free market” dogma as they raided the public coffers, and when it came time to face the music, the taxpayer had to pay for all the wonders of the “free market.”
+There are no free markets and never have been; it is a capitalistic myth, and a useful one when it comes to stealing hundreds of billions of dollars from the taxpayer.

 In regulated industries, regulator capture and the “revolving door” are two main conflicts of interest that regulators face.
 The revolving door is when a regulator leaves his government job and goes to work for the very companies he regulated (after a job well done?).
 The revolving door goes both ways, going from industry to government also, which is less open to corruption.
 The “revolving door” leads to corruption.
 In public accounting, the auditors never even go through the door once.
 They are never on the government’s side of the door.
 Being hired by our clients was common and expected.
 There was no stigma or even ethical dilemma about it, to demonstrate how far from being a true regulator we were.
 I never even saw anybody question that situation.